atomantic/hapi-and-healthy/README.md

 > NOTE: failing dependecy services should never cause your node to be marked bad.
 Your tests should only validate that your node is configured and running correctly (otherwise, an LTM would remove a good node out of the pool only because another service went down).

+A secondary consumer is a DevOps maintainer who wants to see the status of the service and get more detailed information on what's going on with it.

+Examples:

+- what version/checksum/`git rev-parse HEAD` is actually running (does it match the deployment manifest)?
+- what environment is the node configured to run (DEV, QA, STAGE, PROD, etc)?
+- what remote service environments is it setup to use (DEV, QA, STAGE, PROD, etc)?
+- what  what memcached servers are loaded in the pool?
+- why is it marked as good, bad or in a warning state (useful messages)?
+- how does the CPU/memory look on this node?
+- etc...

-Additionally, query flags are provided for verbose output (`?v`) to machines and humans.
+Query flags are available for verbose output (`?v`) to machines and humans.
 This API will report cpu and memory load for the system and for the hapi server process itself.
 The human friendly flag (`?v&h`) converts values from bytes to KB/MB/GB and usage to percentage of the system rather than flat values

 ## Installation: